 Cellar Tours Sellection of Wineries Near La Guardia

 La Plaza Mayor de Laguardia

 The main square of this village has a pretty arcaded Town Hall (which dates back to the 15th century) with a Royal Coat of arms dedicated to Carlos V and a very unusual clock with dancing hands (called the “Reloj de Carillon”).
-The square has a wonderful wine shop, with amazing wines such as Ramirez de Ganuza, Artadi and Finca Valpiedra at very competitive prices.
+The square has a beautiful wine shop with fantastic wines such as Ramirez de Ganuza, Artadi, and Finca Valpiedra at very competitive prices.
 The main square is the center of village life, and during the local festivals and fiestas, it comes alive.
 There is an unusual Bagpipe festival in Laguardia in May, an event that originated in the middle ages.
 The villagers make a parade with bagpipe musicians, jugglers, and entertainers.

 La Muralla- the Medieval Wall

 The fortification of Laguardia is the most impressive aspect of the pretty village.
 The wall wraps clear around the hamlet, and in the fall, the locals hang peppers out on the wall to dry in the sun.
 There are four main vaulted entrances into the village through the Muralla, and various turrets and towers.
 The storks, so typical in La Rioja, have claimed the towers and church tops of Laguardia as their home, and you can see the beautiful birds flying overhead daily.

 In 1935, the Hoya archaeological site was discovered by a villager from Laguardia.
 What the archaeologists discovered was breathtaking- a Bronze Age settlement dating back 3,500 years!